lexibank/dhakalsouthwesttibetic/README.md

-# CLDF dataset derived from Dhakal et al.'s "South-West Tibetic Lexicons" from 2022
+# CLDF dataset derived from Dhakal et al.'s "South-West Tibetic" from 2023

 ## How to cite

 If you use these data please cite
 - the original source
-  >  Dhakal, D. N., Roberts, S. G.(2022) Southwest Tibetic Lexicons.
+  >  Dhakal, D. N., List, J.-M., Roberts, S. G.(2023) A Phylogenetic Study of South-West Tibetic.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description